What is candida overgrowth and what are the symptoms?

-2. Flavor food with pungent spices like cayenne, ginger, black pepper, clove, and curry.
+- Flavor food with pungent spices like cayenne, ginger, black pepper, clove, and curry

 Lifestyle Tips to Keep Candida in Check

-If you are experiencing the signs of yeast overgrowth, it can be very helpful to follow a regular daily routine in waking, eating, and sleeping habits.
+If you experience the signs of yeast overgrowth, it can be very helpful to follow a regular daily routine.
+Here are some lifestyle tips to keep candida in check:

-Perform a sesame oil self-massage in the morning, followed with a warm bath or shower.
-You can learn how to give yourself an Ayurvedic self-massage here.
+- Perform a sesame oil self-massage in the morning, followed by a warm bath or shower.
+Learn how to give yourself an Ayurvedic self-massage here.

-Get fresh air and regular exercise (preferably outdoors) through such methods as a morning or evening walk, sun salutations or other yoga asanas.
+- Get fresh air and regular exercise (preferably outdoors), such as a morning or evening walk, sun salutations, or other yoga asanas.

 Extra Mealtime Tips

 - Eat three meals a day and avoid snacking (except for an afternoon yogurt lassi, below).

 - Eat only when hungry, after the last meal has been digested.
 Stop eating when you feel satisfied, but not yet full (about 1⁄2 to 3⁄4 full).